Stained glass restoration and conservation

 The owners of this erstwhile badly damaged window here had been searching for 12 years before they found us:

-12 years: it made us realise our communication was not good enough, and now we’ve made things better.
+12 years: it made us realise our communication was not good enough, so we improved it.

 Good work vs. bad